beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 - For styles unique to a document, put them in a `style` tag.
 For shared styles, put them in an `rcss` file.
 - Rely on Recoil's RmlUi Lua bindings doc for what you can and can't do.
 The Recoil implementation has some extra stuff the RmlUi docs don't.
 - The Beyond All Reason devs prefer to use one shared context for all rmlui widgets.
-- You may want to consider making the body the size of the entire screen, and make inputs pass through it with the `pointer-events: none;` style.
-This will allow you to use layouts like flex to position your widget rather than absolutely positioning it.
-Remember to re-enable events on your widget element with `pointer-events: auto;`.

 ### Differences between upstream RmlUI and RmlUI in Recoil